Lamden-Standards/LST001/README.md

 ### **seed**
 This is the constructor method for smart contract.
 We will use it to mint an initial token supply.

+This method is `not required`.
+The below example is included to show how you might mint an initial supply to an account.

 - Decorator: @construct
+- Required: `False`
 - Public: `False`
 - arguments:
     - `vk`